Jonyorker/CodeMastery/README.md

   A user will be able to quickly create an account which they can use to save calculations for future reference.
 As such, I will use a database to both store the user information, as well as calculations.

   In order for this to truly be a mastery level project, I will use several databases, and keep them all up to date for the project.
+Since most frameworks leverage some sort of ORM / ODBC, I will be making the Pure PHP project write to a SQLite, MySql (MariaDB), PostgreSQL and MongoDB.
+At this point, I am unsure of how I will handle multiple databases with the frameworks, as they generally want to work with only one of them, so I may write the plain PHP as an API that I can AJAX data to in order to ensure all databases are kept up with the same information at all times.